GRLoc: Geometric Representation Regression for Visual Localization: Introduction

 This hybrid framework separates learned perception (image to geometry) from analytical computation (geometry to pose), introducing a strong geometric prior and improving interpretability.
 Through domain-adversarial training to align synthetic and real data, our method achieves robust generalization.
 Our main contributions are: \begin{enumerate} \item We reformulate absolute pose estimation as an inverse rendering task, decomposing the problem into a learned perception step (image to geometry) and an analytical solving step (geometry to pose).

-\item We introduce GRLoc that realizes this paradigm by regressing 3D rays and points, which are then converted to a pose via a differentiable solver.
+\item We introduce GRLoc that predicts 3D rays and points, and then converts them to a pose via a differentiable solver.
 GRLoc achieves state-of-the-art performance on the 7-Scenes and Cambridge Landmarks datasets.

 \item We find that rotation and translation are competing objectives, and demonstrate that our decoupled geometric representations and network designs are critical for avoiding this conflict and achieving high accuracy. \end{enumerate}